-From then on, the Thompson family lived in genteel poverty, trying to hide the truth of that reality by struggling to keep up appearances.
-Newly-elected mayors of Toronto still came to 50 Melville to pay court to Thomas Thompson Jr., who remained a prominent member of the politically powerful Orange Lodge; and Eliza Thompson dressed herself up in her faded finery to go shopping for groceries once a week at Eaton’s, Toronto’s once most prominent, establishment department store, now long gone.
+After the collapse of the Home Bank, the Thompson family lived in genteel poverty, trying to hide the truth of that reality by struggling to keep up appearances.
+Newly-elected mayors of Toronto still came to 50 Melville to pay court to Thomas Thompson Jr., who remained a prominent member of the politically powerful Orange Lodge.
+Eliza Thompson dressed herself up in her faded finery to go shopping for groceries once a week at Eaton’s, Toronto’s once most prominent, establishment department store, now long gone.

-But, except for the beautiful garden Thomas planted in the backyard at 50 Melville to keep his spirits up as best he could, it was a dark, angry, and unhappy place.
+But, except for the beautiful garden Thomas Jr. planted in the backyard to keep his spirits up as best he could, it was a dark, angry, and unhappy place.

 Mom always remembered the terrible argument her mother, Clara, and her grandmother, Eliza, had that day upstairs in a bedroom; so bad that as a frightened, worried little girl she came up the stairs to see what was happening.
 Her mother told her angily to “go back downstairs.”
-The argument – one of many, no doubt – happened after Eliza Thompson beat her youngest daughter, Lila, so badly with an iron frying pan, it left her brain-damaged.
-The once brilliant, poetic young woman, barely out of teens at the time of the assault, lived as a recluse at 50 Melville for many years, never leaving the house, until it was sold and she was moved to a nursing home.
+The argument – one of many, no doubt – happened after Eliza Thompson beat her youngest daughter, Clara’s sister Lila, so badly with an iron frying pan, it left her brain-damaged.
+The once brilliant, poetic Lila, barely out of her teens at the time of the assault, lived as a recluse at 50 Melville for many years, never leaving the house, until it was sold and she was moved to a nursing home.
 She is also buried at the Thompson family site.